grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The open lane of the oiler in front of them made navigating much easier.
 The local boats generally tried to stay out of the way of the bigger ships knowing that the big ships were far less maneuverable and took much longer to stop.
 But a ship making its way up the channel still had a bit of a job clearing a path, whereas very few local boats would try to cut between two ships moving up the channel.
 One did though.
 A small dugout canoe, that moved very slowly into the lane between the oiler and the _Prospect_, at such a speed that there was no way it would make its way across the lane before the _Prospect_ was on top of the tiny craft.
 The man rowing the dug out kept pausing and raising one arm.
 At first Hemi thought he was trying to make sure the people guiding the _Prospect_ saw him, but then Hemi realized he was actually hailing them.
 Hemi called down to Bastian to reverse thrust and bring the _Prospect_ to a stop.
 The man in the canoe angled his tiny tree of a craft alongside the huge gray metal cylinder and bumped up against the _Prospect's_ hull.
 He deftly grabbed the handholds on the hull as they swept past and stepped one foot up onto a ring while holding his canoe still with the other.
 He looped a painter from the canoe around one of the step rings so it could not get away and then shimmied up the handholds to the deck.

 "'Hoy there!
 Do you need a pilot?"
 He shouted up to the bridge of the sail as he continued to move towards them.
-"I can bring your sub marine in to wherever.
+"I can bring your sub marine in to where-the-fuck-ever.
 I know all the ways and docks around here.
 Make sure you don't ground --- the water is very suddenly shallow in many places."

 Hemi waved him up the sail, and he climbed quickly and nimbly up and over the fairing to join them.
-He was a small, thin man with the leathery skin all the older local residents were developing after spending all their adult working years on the open water.
-He was wearing an oddly fitted and worn three-piece wool suit into which he was sweating profusely after climbing up the sail.
+He was a small, thin man.
+His pure-white shortly trimmed beard and hair stood out in stark contrast to the leathery skin all the older local residents developed after spending all their adult working years on the unshaded open water He was wearing an oddly fitted and assuredly ancient three-piece wool suit into which he was sweating profusely after climbing up the sail.

 "Name's Sturmey Lom Ang.
 Friends and clients call me Sturmey --- at least the ones who can pronounce it like that."

+[//]: # (Sturmey --- after the old bicycle parts manufacturer.
+Because bicycles play a subtle but important role in this story.
+And because it's an English name, given to him by English people when they could not pronounce his real name.
+Since his business is almost always conducted in English, he adopted the name the foreigners bestowed upon him.)

-Hemi introduced the crew on the bridge, then presented the issue they were facing to Sturmy.
+Hemi introduced the crew on the bridge, then presented the issue they were facing to Sturmey.
 "We were in fact just thinking that we may need some guidance to our dock.
-Here's our dock number."
+Here is our dock number."
 Hemi handed over a small piece of paper with a long number broken up by dashes on it.
 "Can you get us there?"

 The man looked it over.
 "Sure.
-That's no great way from here."
+That's no great fucking way from here."

 "Have you ever piloted a submarine before Sturmey?"
 Percy asked.
-"It's not totally like surface ships."
+"It's not totally like fuckin' surface ships."

-"Abso fucking lutely.
+"Abso-fuckin'-lutely.
 I piloted lots of sub marines in and out."
 He pronounced 'sub marine' like it was two separate words.
-"I even had my pilot's license --- back when they used to issue them."
+"I even had my pilot's license --- back when they used to be more strict about issuing them."

-"How much money does it cost?"
+"How much money will it cost to hire you?"
 Hemi Asked.

 "Depends on what kind of money you have."

 "Coin."
 Said Percy, showing him one from her pocket.

 "10 coin.
-Both in and out, if you go back out today."
+Both in and out.
+If you go back out fuckin' today."

 Hemi agreed and paid him right there.
 Sturmey made a move to go retrieve his canoe, but Hemi asked Cassandra to do it while he showed Sturmey the control room.
 Even though Bastian and Owen would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Sturmey took over command of the _Prospect_, standing on the bridge and with borrowed binoculars reading the numbers of the channels and water lanes they passed by.
 After a quarter mile or so he had Bastian bring the bow around and without slowing speed and with a great deal of confidence plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.